ryanatkn/gro/src/docs/gen.md

 The [`gro gen` task](/src/gen.task.ts) helps us enhance our projects with convention-based code/data/file generation (codegen) techniques.

 Why?
-Codegen can produce cool results and eternal pain.
+Codegen can produce cool results and unhalting pain.
 Used well, codegen can improve performance, flexibility, consistency, and development speed.
 As developers, automating our work is a natural thing to do, and whether or not it's a wise thing to do,